duckysmacky/lockbox/README.md

 ### 👤 Profile system

-One of the key features of Lockbox is its **profile management system**.
+One of the key features of Databoxer is its **profile management system**.
 The user of the application can create different profiles in order to store keys and manage file.
 Each profile has a unique encryption key which is later used to encrypt/decrypt files and can be protected by user-defined password.

 The profile system is planned to have more features in the future, such as encrypted file tracking (e.g. showing how many files are currently encrypted with a given profile).
-Lockbox is also planned to have support to native toolchains, such as *GnuPG* and *Kleopatra* for UNIX-like systems and *CryptoAPI (CNG)* for Windows in order to ensure safer key storage.
+Databoxer is also planned to have support to native toolchains, such as *GnuPG* and *Kleopatra* for UNIX-like systems and *CryptoAPI (CNG)* for Windows in order to ensure safer key storage.